 Every other Saturday from 10 a.m. to noon and from 2-5 p.m.

 Applicants may visit the library to apply for a card during these times.
 If an applicant cannot accommodate these times, they are welcome to call the library at (732) 745-5108, ext.
-26 to discuss possibly making arrangements for an alternative time.
+29 to discuss arrangements for an alternative time.

 Applicant Adult: $20*